Brushed Nickel Vs Chrome Finish – Which one to Choose

 Shower Systems with Body Jets

-These involve specifically positioned jets that spray focused streams of water for a massaging effect, thus enriching showering.
+These 2025 series involve specifically positioned jets that spray focused streams of water for a massaging effect, thus enriching showering.

 Color Changing Shower System